Last updated on Jan 3, 2019 by Joseph Schultz

 Finally, EDHREC is a statistics-based website.
 Our articles are here to provide context to the numbers on the main site.
 Whenever you have the opportunity to reference specific statistics, you should take it.

-Articles should be submitted at least two days (48 hours) in advance.
+Articles should be submitted at least one week in advance.
 This not only helps with our editor’s schedule, but also gives us time to rearrange in case someone misses a day, to make sure we still have content to publish every day.

 On a related note, if you are going to miss a day, let our editor know as soon as you can.

 Be sure you have an author bio in your user profile [Users –> Your Profile].
 Write it in the third person (i.e. don’t say “I”).
 Make it humorous if you want to.
 Use a decent picture in your profile, as it will be the image that shows up when you post in the comments.

 TIP: when in doubt, look at a card.
 Our capitalization rules should follow the same capitalization rules as card rules text.

 In short: “I play Commander.
 My commander is a blue legendary Bird Wizard that uses Auras and Equipment.
 I like playing blue-black, but in this case, I went with Esper.”